galaes/Layoffs-exploratory-data-analysis/README.md

 ### Dataset

-The layoffs dataset consist of the following information:
+The dataset of layoff from March 2020 to March 2023 (https://rb.gy/6we5n5), containing the following key features

 - Company: Name of the company
 - Location: Location of the company
 - Industry: Industry of the company